DiegoVictor/aircnc-app/README.md

 # Dependencies
 Was installed and configured the `eslint` and `prettier` to keep the code clean and patterned.

+# Reactotron
+This project is configured with [Reactotron](https://github.com/infinitered/reactotron), just open the Reactotron GUI before the app is up and running, after start the app Reactotron will identify new connections.

 # API
 Start the server in the [`api`](https://github.com/DiegoVictor/omnistack-9/tree/master/api) folder (see its README for more information).
 If any change in the api's port or host was made remember to update in the `app.json` the `API_URL` property too.